 MATERIALS AND METHODS

 The terminologies of Michener (2007), Rightmyer (2008), Roig-Alsina (1989) and Compagnucci & Roig-Alsina (2003) are used for structural features.
 F, S and T are used to refer to flagellomeres, and metasomal sterna and terga respectively; UOD and LOD refer to the upper and lower interocular distances respectively.
 Some measurements are made in comparison to the transverse diameter of the median ocellus – MOD; others are made based upon raw graticule units and expressed as ratios.
+Puncture spacing is given in relation to the diameter of adjacent punctures, thus i~2d indicates that the spaces between punctures approximate twice their diameter.

+1 Department of Biology, York University, 4700 Keele St., Toronto, Ontario, M3J 1P3, Canada (xeromelissa@mail.com)

 The collection where both type specimens are currently deposited is the Packer Collection at York University, PCYU.
 GPS coordinates could be retroactively obtained for the new species of Doeringiella based upon the exact site where the specimen was obtained.
 Coordinates are given in decimal degrees.
 Both new species were found in what was Chile’s

 Region I at the time of collection.
 However, in 2006 the previous Region I was divided into a northern Region XV (Arica and Parinacota) and a more southern Region I (Tarapaca).
 The

 locality information given below reflects this change.
 Images were taken with a Visionary